 The exhibition at the Wilderness Center opened in 2016 and covers a 3 kilometer (1,86 miles) long trail.
 Guests are invited to explore and experience the spirit of the old farm buildings and learn about the livelihood of the people who lived in the area in the 19th and 20th century.

 Other activities and tour options from the center are fishing in the nearby river, the rental of mountain bikes, crossing a river on a rope bridge to explore an abandoned farm, stargaze in a specialized hut and so much more.
 See below for tours in the area!

-The hospitality of the hosts is renowned and they go out of their way to make your stay at the Wilderness Centre a magical one.
+The hospitality of the hosts is renowned and they go out of their way to make your stay at the Wilderness Center a magical one.
 There are so many different ways to experience the retreat and they are expert at figuring out which way is the best for you!

-The valley it sits in is called Norðurdalur or the North Valley but actually, the centr is in the Eastern Highlands of Iceland.
-The closest settlements to the Wilderness Centre are Reyðarfjörður and Fáskrúðsfjörður.
+The valley it sits in is called Norðurdalur or the North Valley but actually, the center is in the Eastern Highlands of Iceland.
+The closest settlements to the Wilderness Center are Reyðarfjörður and Fáskrúðsfjörður.

-Wilderness Centre / Óbyggðasetur Íslands
+Wilderness Center / Óbyggðasetur Íslands

 Norðurdalur in Fljótsdalur

 Driving from Egilsstaðir you continue on head south on Ring Road one and continue for about 10 minutes.
 Take a turn into road 931 and take a left turn at the T-junction right after having crossed the long bridge.

-The centre is open all year round and truly a great place to witness the Northern Lights but please note that the roads needed to get to the Wilderness Centre are more challenging to drive in winter.
+The center is open all year round and truly a great place to witness the Northern Lights but please note that the roads needed to get to the Wilderness Center are more challenging to drive in winter.